ArthurClemens/mithril-page-slider/README.md

 * Small footprint
 * Transitions can be customized with CSS
-* Right to left language support, using reverse transitions
+* Right to left language support, using mirrored transitions
 * Browser back/forward button support